-The museum has twenty-four exhibition rooms and over 10,000 display items.
-We have talks in the WWII room at 10:30am and 1:30pm and the Cold War room.
+The museum has twenty-three exhibition rooms and over 10,000 display items.
+We have talks in the WWII room and the Cold War room.
 Our first talk is at 10:30am in the WW2 room.
 The times of the other talks will be announced over the tannoy throughout the day.
 The talks bring to life how it was in WWII and during the Cold War at Neatishead.

 Our Crumbs Café offers delicious snacks and drinks, and on the way out you can pick up a memento of your visit in our well-stocked shop.

 Please note that because of the nature of the military building, which was constructed in 1942, it does mean that access to all areas is not always possible for those using wheelchairs or who have difficulty with stairs.
 Click here to view the Museum Accessibility.

 It is suggested that you allow yourself between 2 and 3 hours to see our entire collection and attend our two presentation talks.